SudheeraDasari/M2-EmbSys/Project/5_Report/README.md

 ![relocking](https://user-images.githubusercontent.com/87614111/157023900-3e30cf06-8048-424f-be0a-2cecddc5ff61.JPG)

+##  CONCLUSION
+This project provides enough security as long as the password is not shared.
+This secret key based entryway locking system can end up being a less expensive then the costly entryway locking system which utilizes retina check.
+The outcomes of the model were as per our expectation.
+Hence, everyone can afford to shop for such locking system at lowest price to keep his valuable things safe.

 ## References
-[1]Working principle of an Arduino ,Abuja, Electronics and Computation (ICECCO):11th international conference IEEE https://www.irjet.net/archives/V8/i8/IRJET-V8I8111.pdf and with the help of youtube videos
+* [1]Working principle of an Arduino ,Abuja, Electronics and Computation (ICECCO):11th international conference IEEE
+* https://www.irjet.net/archives/V8/i8/IRJET-V8I8111.pdf and with the help of youtube videos